sh3rqxs/plant-buddy/tutorial.md

 npm init -y
 ```

-This will automatically generate a `package.json` file.
+This automatically generate a `package.json` file.
 Think of it as your project's ID card because it keeps track of your app's name, versions, and dependencies.

-Now let's install the two packages we need:
+Now let's install the two packages we need 📦:

 ```bash
 npm install --save-dev electron